carlessanchezalonso/carlessanchezalonso.github.io/index.md

 More formally, descriptions of my main scientific projects can be found in [Work](work/).
 In those I try to include some context as well as some graphical representations.
 Also, here is my full academic **CV**, and my publications are also listed in Google Scholar and ORCID.

 Here you can learn more [about me](about/), including a list of past jobs.
 There you will also find some *outreach* projects I participated in.
 I think of outreach as one of the ultimate goals of scientific research, and not a separate task that adds to the duties of a scientist.
-It is also a great opportunity
+And even more importantly, it is also a great opportunity to stimulate and improve *equity, diversity and inclusion* in science and society.

 </div>